BuildingSync/TestSuite/README.md

 | Level 400 | Audit | Not Applicable | Not Applicable |
 | Level 500 | Audit | Not Applicable | Not Applicable |

-__Note - Level definitions for use with the BuildingSync gem are significantly reduced compared to requirements for the 211 Standard, since only certain elements are used when generating a model for simulation.
+__Note - MLOD definitions for use with the OpenStudio Simulation use case are significantly reduced compared to requirements for the 211 Standard, since only certain elements are used when generating a model for simulation.
 For example, to define a Level_000 Simulation file, an auc:ScenarioType/auc:Benchmark is not required, nor are things like auc:Contacts, however we do rely on fields like auc:Building/auc:YearOfConstruction to drive the vintage of code standard used.
 More specifics to follow.__

 The `lib` directory provides a library of general purpose Schematron functions used  within the individual Schematron documents.
 These functions are designed to be used by others with use cases outside of the Levels defined above.
 Narrative overviews for the different levels can be found in `docs`.